Semrush helps you:

 3. Optimize Your Title Tag for SEO

-When it comes to on-page SEO, your title tag is KEY.
+When it comes to on-page SEO, your title tag matters.

 Here’s how to get the most out of your page’s title tag:

-Front-load Your Main Keyword: “Front-load” simply means that you start your title tag with your target keyword.
+“Front-load” simply means starting your title tag with your target keyword.

 Why is this important?